In the Victorian State election in 1985, something straight out of a Hollywood movie occurred: a tied election, decided by a lucky dip.

 Cain’s government would be centrist, but reform minded.

 Their key policy was a substantial increase in government spending, to stimulate the economy.
 They also provided additional funding for public education, and strengthened the state’s environmental protection laws.

-Minor changes included legislation to extend Saturday trading, to allow AFL games to be played on Sunday (previously prohibited), and a relaxation of the state’s hardline drinking laws, which prevented bars from staying open past 6pm (the infamous 6 o’clock swill, discussed here).
+Other changes included an extension to Saturday trading, allowing VFL games to be played on Sunday (previously prohibited), and a relaxation of the state’s drinking laws, which had prevented bars from staying open past 6pm (the infamous 6 o’clock swill, discussed here).

 Cain was a popular leader with a common touch, deft at communicating with everyday people.
-In opposition for the first time in three decades, the Liberal Party turned to a younger leader in Jeff Kennett, a fiery conservative from Burwood, as they looked to rebuild.
+In opposition for the first time in three decades, the Liberal Party turned to a young leader in Jeff Kennett, a fiery conservative from Burwood.